Video Game: Insmouse No Yakata

-.
+Insmouse No Yakata (sometimes translated as Insane Mouse Mansion, though it really means House of Insmouse) is a survival-horror video game released exclusively for the Virtual Boy.
+It was released only in Japan (although a western localization was in the works by Acclaim, but was ultimately canceled).
 It plays like a dungeon crawler with first person shooting elements, with a time limit at every level.
 You take control of a private detective in 1922, who was hired to travel to an allegedly haunted forest in to retrieve the necronomicon within a mansion.
 After retrieving the book, he finds himself trapped as the inside of the mansion changes and monsters began to inhabit within.
 Your ultimate goal is to find the key of Doman and make it to the exit.
 Try to escape the mansion with the book, alive, and collect your paycheck!
-Inspired by the works of H.P.
-Lovecraft
+Inspired by the works of HP Lovecraft.

 Insmouse No Yakata provides examples of:

 - All There in the Manual: The game makes no reference to the story line at all, save for the endings.
 Strangely, only the Gainax Ending has any text explaining it, and it's just to slap you in the face.

 - And Then John Was a Zombie: Ending C has the protagonist turning into a monster.

 - Barrier-Busting Blow: Sometimes, monsters will bust through walls if it means to chase you down.
 They can't quite figure out how to use a door though.

 - Cool Key: The Key of Doman is in every level, and your definite means to escape to safety or your doom in two endings.

 - Earn Your Happy Ending: You must play the game in one setting, without losing once, in order to obtain the best ending, regardless of what path you take.
 Thankfully, the game is short enough to be completed in ten minutes at least.